ValerianArdelean/hiddenButton/README.md

 for adding more buttons.</figcaption>
 </figure>

+##Description

 A practice web app that implements two features:
 <ul>
 <li> The first feature greets the user with three buttons upon opening.
 Two of them are losers, and one
 is the winner, chosen randomly.
 The status of a button is revealed when